remotion-dev/remotion/packages/docs/docs/player.md

 ### `pause()`

 Pause the video.
-Nothing happens if the video is already not playing.
+Nothing happens if the video is already paused.

 ### `play()`